Basis-Theory/basistheory-integration-guides/docs/pages/Get Started/get_started.md

 ### Step 9

 Now that you've created your first token and encrypted the data behind it.
-You can now use the API to retreive the token and the encrypted ciphertext.
+You can now use the API to retrieve the token and the encrypted ciphertext.

 ### Step 10